DynamiX: Large-Scale Dynamic Social Network Simulator: Method

-When scaling up to larger agent populations, existing simulators \cite{DBLP:conf/acl/MouWH24, DBLP:journals/corr/abs-2411-11581, DBLP:journals/corr/abs-2411-01143} typically improve computational efficiency by reducing the decision-making calls of LLMs.
-Yet, such strategies may compromise simulation accuracy when the populations of core agents remain limited.
-They then fail to capture continuous switching that different agents emerge as core across different rounds, which is a pivotal factor in enhancing decision-making efficiency and performance \cite{doi:10.1111/j.1529-1006.2006.00030.x,DBLP:journals/corr/abs-2503-18891}.
-To address this issue, we propose an Dynamic Hierarchy (DH) module to adaptively identify core agents from ordinary agents and dynamically manage their interaction based on agents types, thereby supporting accurate alignment of real-world attitudes dynamics and efficient large-scale social simulation.
+When scaling up agent populations, existing simulators typically employ random or static strategies to select a small subset of core agents, equipped with LLM-based interactions, thereby improving computational efficiency \cite{DBLP:conf/acl/MouWH24, DBLP:journals/corr/abs-2411-11581}.
+Nevertheless, such strategies fail to capture continuous switching of core agents across different timesteps, compromising simulation accuracy when the populations of core agents remain finite \cite{doi:10.1111/j.1529-1006.2006.00030.x,DBLP:journals/corr/abs-2503-18891}.
+To address this issue, we propose a Dynamic Hierarchy (DH) module to adaptively identify core agents from ordinary agents across different timesteps, supporting the adaptive switching of core agent roles.

-\textbf{Core Agent Selection}\ The spread capability and content diversity play crucial roles in attitudes evolution dynamics within social networks \cite{DBLP:conf/kdd/KempeKT03, kitsakIdentificationInfluentialSpreaders2010,doi:10.1126/science.aaa1160, DBLP:journals/pnas/CinelliMGQS21}.
-The former represents the depth and breadth of spreading information, while the latter reflects an agent's knowledge level, depth of thoughts, and willingness to express opinions.
-Meanwhile, core agents usually possess higher propagation potential and content diversity.
-To effectively identify opinion leaders at different propagation stages, we quantify agents' spread capability using second-order follower counts and measure content diversity through the variance of follower attitudes.
-Further, we design an influence metric $\phi_{i,t}$, and select the top-$k$ agents with the highest $\phi_{i,t}$ as core agents at each timestep:
+Unlike ordinary roles, core agents naturally exhibit remarkable characteristics, such as spread capability \cite{DBLP:conf/kdd/KempeKT03, kitsakIdentificationInfluentialSpreaders2010} and content diversity \cite{doi:10.1126/science.aaa1160}, both of which play crucial roles in attitude dynamics within social networks.
+The former characterizes the depth and breadth of information propagation, while the latter provides diverse and broad knowledge to mitigate the formation of echo chambers \cite{DBLP:journals/pnas/CinelliMGQS21}.
+Based on their significance, we develop a comprehensive influence metric $\phi_{i,t}$ to identify core agents with high spread potential $s_{i,t}$ and content diversity $d_{i,t}$ at each stage of propagation,

+The metric $s_{i,t}$ is tailored for social networks with follow relationships.
+We employ follower counts rather than followee counts, as information typically propagates from followed agents to their followers.
+To mitigate computational complexity in large-scale networks, the spread potential $s_{i,t}$ of agent $a_i$ in Eq.~\eqref{eq:1} is formulated as second-order follower counts by jointly counting its direct followers $\mathcal{G}_i^{er}$, along with their corresponding followers $\sum_{j\in \mathcal{G}_i^{er}}\sum_{k\in \mathcal{G}_j^{er}}e_{kj}e_{ji}$,

+Moreover, to avoid reinforcing similar attitudes among their followers, we formulate the content diversity $d_{i,t}$ in Eq.~\eqref{eq:1} as the attitude variance between $o_{i,t}$ of agent $a_i$ and $o_{j,t}$ of all its followers.
+Concurrently, the heterogeneity of followers attitudes enhances the content diversity of core agents, fostering a more dynamic exchange of opinion,